Droevendaalsesteeg 10

 Prof. dr. ir.
 Dedmer Van de Waal

 Dedmer B. Van de Waal received his PhD at the University of Amsterdam in 2010, after which he worked at the Alfred Wegener Institute for Polar and Marine Research in Bremerhaven, Germany, as a post-doctoral fellow until 2013 when he started a tenure-track at the Netherlands Institute of Ecology (NIOO-KNAW).
 He became tenured as senior scientist in 2018 and is ad-interim Head of Department since 2019.
 In 2022 he became Professor by special appointment of Aquatic Functional Ecology at the University of Amsterdam.
 With his group, he studies the impacts of global change on harmful algal and cyanobacterial blooms.
 Specifically, he is interested in how physiological responses at the cellular level can explain ecological processes at a population and community level.
 He applies ecological stoichiometry and trait-based approaches to understand the physiology of toxic phytoplankton species, and their interaction with competitors and diseases.
 He is recipient of the ISSHA 2016 Patrick Gentien Young Scientist Award and the ASLO 2020 Yentsch-Schindler Early Career Award.
-In 2022 he received a prestigious ERC Consolidator Grant to study global change impacts on cyanobacteiral blooms toxicity.
-He is member of the editorial boards of the Journal of Ecology and Aquatic Sciences, and of the editorial advisory board of Harmful Algae.
-Dedmer is furthermore chair of the Dutch Cyanobacteria Working group, connecting scientists and stakeholders in water management.
+In 2022 he received a prestigious ERC Consolidator Grant to study global change impacts on cyanobacterial blooms toxicity.
+He is member of the editorial boards of the Journal of Ecology and of the editorial advisory board of Harmful Algae.
+Dedmer is furthermore President of ISSHA, board member of the Netherlands Ecological Research Network, and has been chair of the Dutch Cyanobacteria Working group (2018-2023) bringing together science and water management.

 Death is a common outcome of infection, but most disease models do not track hosts after death.
 Instead, these hosts disappear into a void.
 This assumption lacks critical realism, because dead hosts can alter host–pathogen dynamics.
 Here, we develop a theoretical framework of carbon-based models combining disease and ecosystem perspectives to investigate the consequences of feedbacks between living and dead hosts on disease dynamics and carbon cycling.
 Because autotrophs (i.e. plants and phytoplankton) are critical regulators of carbon cycling, we developed general model structures and parameter combinations to broadly reflect disease of autotrophic hosts across ecosystems.
 Analytical model solutions highlight the importance of disease–ecosystem coupling.
 For example, decomposition rates of dead hosts mediate pathogen spread, and carbon flux between live and dead biomass pools are sensitive to pathogen effects on host growth and death rates.
 Variation in dynamics arising from biologically realistic parameter combinations largely fell along a single gradient from slow to fast carbon turnover rates, and models predicted higher disease impacts in fast turnover systems (e.g. lakes and oceans) than slow turnover systems (e.g. boreal forests).
 Our results demonstrate that a unified framework, including the effects of pathogens on carbon cycling, provides novel hypotheses and insights at the nexus of disease and ecosystem ecology.